cdl-geneseo/geneseo-dictionary/L/Lucky.md

 # Lucky

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Lucky

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 20, 2012

 n.
 Meaning sex, as in &quot;getting lucky&quot;, getting a person to have sexual intercourse.Source: Dictionary of Geneseo English, Fall 2006, Crane.As of 2012, 100% of students surveyed knew this word and 0% believed it to be of local origin.(Eichas, G-M, 2012)